Esperanza, Masbate: Demographics

 In the 2020 census, the population of Esperanza, Masbate, was 17,534 people, with a density of sigfig 17,534/67.49.

+Language

+Esperanza is a predominantly Cebuano speaking municipality, with a majority of its settlers tracing their ancestries from northern Cebu, particularly from Bogo.
+Esperanza is one of the four municipalities which are predominantly Cebuano speaking in the province of Masbate.

 Economy

 Transportation

 In Esperanza, the two main modes of transport are via motor-tricycles along the main road or by walking along the beaches.
 Pedicabs are also available for transport along the beachfront path.
 Other means of transportation include mountain bikes, quad bikes, and motorbikes, all of which can be rented.

 To explore around the island's coast, motorized bancas and sailing paraws are available for rent.
 These are outrigger canoes and are a common sight in waters around the island.
 The sailing paraw is a narrow hulled boat with outriggers on either side and with passengers sometimes seated on a trampoline platform between the outrigger supports.
 These are extremely fast off the wind but can be unwieldy for inexperienced sailors.

+About 60% of the population lives along the coastline, most of whom are fishermen.

+Education

+The Esperanza Schools District Office governs all educational institutions within the municipality.
+It oversees the management and operations of all private and public, from primary to secondary schools.